SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/syslog/overview.md

 To achieve this you can:

 - Use the [Sekoia.io forwarder](./sekoiaio_forwarder.md) which is the official supported way to collect data using the syslog protocol in Sekoia.io.
 In charge of centralizing data coming from many equipments/sources and forwarding them to Sekoia.io with the apporpriated format, it is a prepackaged option.
 You only have to provide your intake key as parameter.
-- Use your own [Rsyslog](./rsyslog.md) or [Syslog-ng](./syslog-ng.md) instance.
+- Use your own [Syslog service](./syslog_service.md) instance.
 Maybe you already have an intance of one of these components on your side and want to reuse it in order to centralize data before forwarding them to Sekoia.io.
-When using this mode, you have to cofnigure and maintain your component in order to respect the expected Sekoia.io format.
+When using this mode, you have to configure and maintain your component in order to respect the expected Sekoia.io format.

+!!! warning
+    Only the Sekoia.io forwarder is officially supported.
+Other options are documented for reference purposes but do not have official support.